richchapler/AzureSolutionsDocumentation/docs/AI_UserInterface.md

 ## Use Case
 * "The AI Search and OpenAI demonstration apps are insufficient"
-* "We would like to build a web application that allows us to query both AI Search and OpenAI (various configurations) at once"
+* "We want a demonstration application that allows us to query both AI Search and OpenAI at once"
+* "We want to see responses from more than one configuration of Open AI"
 * "We need a User Interface Template that we can customize for our various internal use cases"

 ## Proposed Solution
-* **Code Application**: lorem ipsum
+* **Create Application**: lorem ipsum
 * **Publish Application**: lorem ipsum

 ## Solution Requirements